dos-group/vessim/examples/sil/example_node/README.md

 7. Run `terraform apply` to apply the changes required to reach the desired state of the configuration.

-	You can SSH into the created GCP instance using the `tfssh script` in the `ssh_scripts` directory.
+	To access the GCP instance, you can use SSH by running the `tfssh script` located in the `ssh_scripts` directory.
-	Additionally, you can use the `tfsend` and `tfreceive` scripts in the `ssh_scripts` directory to send and receive files to/from the created instance.
+	Moreover, if you want to transfer files to or from the instance, you can use the `tfsend` and `tfreceive` scripts in the `ssh_scripts` directory.

 ### Outputs